davidrd123/Launch-SemanticSearch-Capstone-YT/readme.md

 ## Intro

-I love the [All-In Podcast](https://www.youtube.com/channel/UCESLZhusAkFfsNsApnjF_Cg).
-But search and discovery with podcasts can be really challenging.
+Derived from Travis Fischer's https://github.com/transitive-bullshit/yt-semantic-search, adapted to search the Launch School Capstone Presentations.

-I built this project to solve this problem... and I also wanted to play around with cool AI stuff. 😂
+Complementary to this is an app David Dickinson put together to view summaries of the Capstone Projects made from the video transcripts with GPT-3.5 and GPT-4.
+[Check it out here](https://launchschool-capstone-summaries.vercel.app/).

-This project uses the latest models from [OpenAI](https://openai.com/) to build a semantic search index across every episode of the Pod.
-It allows you to find your favorite moments with Google-level accuracy and rewatch the exact clips you're interested in.
+This project uses the latest models from [OpenAI](https://openai.com/) to build a semantic search index across every Capstone presentation from 2022 and 2023.
+It allows you to find the exact moments in each video where a topic was discussed with Google-level accuracy and find the exact clips you're interested in.

 You can use it to power advanced search across _any YouTube channel or playlist_.
-The demo uses the [All-In Podcast](https://www.youtube.com/channel/UCESLZhusAkFfsNsApnjF_Cg) because it's my favorite 💕, but it's designed to work with any playlist.
+In this case, we're focused on the [Launch School Capstone Presentations](https://launch-semantic-search-capstone-yt.vercel.app/), but you can easily adapt this project to search any YouTube channel or playlist.

 ## How to get started
 - Clone the repository to your local machine.